splunk/public-o11y-docs/apm/apm-data-links/apm-datalinks-terraform/apm-create-data-links-terraform-file.rst

     - For <realm>, enter your Splunk Observability Cloud realm.
 To obtain your realm, navigate to the Splunk Observability Cloud user interface and view the browser URL, which is in the format api.<realm>.signalfx.com.
     - For <plan-file-name>, enter your desired name for the plan file that Terraform will create for the changes.

 #.
 Use the output to review the changes.
-To run the changes:
+To run the changes and create a terraform.tf.state file that lists the resources that Terraform created:
     .. code-block:: none

         terraform apply “<plan-file-name>”
-    This command creates a terraform.tf.state file that lists the resources that Terraform created.

 #.
 To verify that the global data links were successfully created, use one of the following methods:
     - View the output of the command.
 Sample output for a successful execution: ``Apply complete!
 Resources: 3 added, 0 changed, 0 destroyed``.